-Like any computing, the primary pillars driving Cloud Computing is a combination of CPU, memory, networking, and storage.
-Most Infrastructure as a Service (IAAS) platforms, like CenturyLink Cloud, provide two storage solutions, Block & Object.
+Like any computing, the primary elements of Cloud Computing are a combination of CPU, memory, networking, and storage.
+Most Infrastructure as a Service (IaaS) platforms, like CenturyLink Cloud, provide two storage solutions: Block Storage & Object Storage.
 Understanding the differences between these two formats is critical when designing an overall IaaS or Storage Solution.

 Block Storage Solutions provide fixed-sized raw storage capacity.
-Each block storage node can be treated as an independent drive & controlled by an external or attached server.
+Each block storage node can be treated as an independent drive and controlled by an external or attached server.
 Generally, each node can be mounted by the server as if it were a physical dirve.
 The most common examples of Block Storage are SAN, iSCSI, and local disks.
-However, IaaS providers highly-available, fault-tolerant & redundant options that are becoming much more popular given their relatively low cost & ability to avoid the capital expenditure associated with acquiring, building & maintaining the infrastructure internally.
+However, IaaS providers highly-available, fault-tolerant and redundant options that are becoming much more popular given their relatively low cost and ability to avoid the capital expenditure associated with acquiring, building and maintaining the infrastructure internally.

 With storage options supporting up to 20,000 IOPS, your applications will run at peak speed (using a 4k block size).